Raman Thediya Seethai (1972 film): Plot

 S. J. Raman, a rich industrialist tries to find his soul mate.
-His future ideal wife has to possess absolutely 6 virtues, which a nice old couple revealed him in the bend of a way.
-Raman already knows the one who could fill his heart, make it happy.
+His future ideal wife has to possess absolutely six virtues, which a nice old couple revealed to him in the bend of a way.
+Raman already knows the one who could fill his heart, and make it happy.
 Her name is Seetha, a charming representative in cosmetics.
-But regrettably, during the preparations of their marriage, outer elements apparently annoyed by this union, make everything prevent that it occur.
-Provided with his invaluable notebook containing 6 criteria, the odyssey of Raman is only beginning...
+But regrettably, during the preparations of their marriage, outer elements apparently annoyed by this union, do everything to prevent it from occurring.
+Provided with his invaluable notebook containing six criteria, the odyssey of Raman is only the beginning.